 Like the original Richard Lange Tourbillon "Pour le Mérite," the Handwerkskunst has a diamond endstone that acts as a bearing for the tourbillon, a patented stop seconds mechanism that allows the watch to be set with one-second accuracy and a unique cutaway section of the regulator dial that pivots into place at precisely 6 o'clock and completes the hour ring - but then instantly vanishes again exactly at 12 o'clock.

-Limited to 15 pieces that are available exclusively at the five A. Lange & Söhne boutiques in Dresden, Shanghai, Tokyo, Seoul, and Hong Kong.
-(Ref.
-761.05)
+The Richard Lange Tourbillon "Pour le Mérite" Handwerkskunst (Ref.
+761.05) is limited to 15 pieces that are available exclusively at the five A. Lange & Söhne boutiques: in Dresden, Shanghai, Tokyo, Seoul, and Hong Kong.